micropython/micropython/zephyr/README.md

 below 128KB, as long as Zephyr project is committed to maintain stable minimal size of their kernel (which they appear to be).
-Note that at such size, there is no support for any Zephyr features beyond REPL over UART, and only very minimal set of builtin Python modules.
+Note that at such size, there is no support for any Zephyr features beyond REPL over UART, and only very minimal set of builtin Python modules is available.
 Thus, this build is more suitable for code size control and quick demonstrations on smaller systems.
 It's also suitable for careful enabling of features one by one to achieve needed functionality and code size.
-This is in a contrast to the "default" build, which may get more and more features enabled over time.
+This is in the contrast to the "default" build, which may get more and more features enabled over time.